Overstaying Australian Visa Expiry Date, What Are Your Options Now?

 - The study needed to be undertaken in Australia, he was enrolled and fees paid, and places in universities in his home country were taken;

 - Peter had obliged by his previous visa’s conditions apart from the overstay of his last due to misinformation.
 His visa history was overall very good;

-- If Peter did not seek the advice from Indah he may not have been aware that he was able to appeal the decision and may have left the country without completing his course and would have been facing a three year ban.
+- If Peter did not seek advice from Indah he may not have been aware that he was able to appeal the decision and may have left the country without completing his course and would have been facing a three-year ban.